UST-QuAntiL/falcon-service/README.md

 - MODEL_FILE: the file name of your ggml model

 Start the docker compose with `docker compose up`

+⚠️ Warning: You need to assign enough RAM to docker.
+At least the size of the model file plus 20%.

 ## Using the REST API